AnaSfirlea/Toy-Language/README.md

                     Compound statement (contains two statements)
-                    Assignment statement (assigns to a variable a certain integer value) If statement (if expression true then statement1 else statement2) We have mutiple expressions that are subclasses of the super class Exp :
+                    Assignment statement (assigns to a variable a certain integer value) If statement (if expression true then statement1 else statement2) Fork statement
+                    Print statement
+                    Some statements that work with the heap Some statements that work with the files We have mutiple expressions that are subclasses of the super class Exp :
                                      -Constant expression (just an integer number)
                                      -Variable expression
                                      -Boolean expression
                                      -Arithmetic expression (two expressions and an operator)

+ With all these classes we imitate the behaviour of an interpretator.
+The project contains multi-threading as well, we can have multiple program states running at the same time.
+At the beginning only one program state is introduced and is being forked, creating other program states.